benfixit/catholic_hymnbook/content/the-lord-is-my-shepherd.md

 ---
 id: 378
-title: The Lord is My Shepherd
+title: The Lord is My Shepherd (Psalm 23)
 ---

 _Chorus:_